 Section 1 of our article examines the theoretical impact of the two design policies.
 Theory predicts that prices fall, and so PDP introduces a tradeoff for consumers between lower prices and less product variety.
-Whether consumers on balance benefit hinges on whether sellers are cartelized or not.
-When sellers do not collude, PDP raises consumer surplus so long
+Whether consumers on balance benefit hinges on whether sellers

-&lt;sup>4See Calvano, Calzolari, Denicolò, and Pastorello (2020) and Klein (2020), also discussed further below, for the experimental evidence, and Assad, Clark, Ershov, and Xu (2020) for the empirical evidence.

-&lt;sup>5See ec.europa.eu/digital-single-market/en/digital-services-act-package and Furman et al. (2019).
+&lt;sup>4See Calvano, Calzolari, Denicolò, and Pastorello (2020) and Klein (2021), discussed further below, for the experimental evidence, and Assad, Clark, Ershov, and Xu (2020) for the empirical evidence.
+Brown and MacKay (2019) show that adopting (non-AI) algorithms allows firms to achieve a form of price commitment that raises overall prices.
+See ec.europa.eu/digital-single-market/en/digital-services-act-package and Furman et al. (2019).